axducca438/J124-Final-Project-Top-Earning-Musical-Tours-of-The-Past-Four-Years/README.md

 * **As shown from the Pivot Table- The lowest earners were Andrea Bocelli(Klassics Music Management Limited), Post Malone(United Talent Agency), Phish(Wassernan Music), Queen + Adam Lambert(Creative Artists Agency), and Dave Matthews Band(Wasserman Music).**

-**Question 2: Which agency experienced the highest percentage increase in the past four years?**
+**Question 2: Which agencies in the top 10 musical tours grossed the highest in the past four years?**